nare8860/ironlady-internal-lead-management/README.md

 - Learner leads are tracked manually using spreadsheets or messages
 - Follow-ups require repetitive manual effort
 - No centralized dashboard to track lead status
-- High chance of missing or delaying responses
+- High chance of missed or delayed responses

 ---

 ## Solution
-An internal **web-based Lead Management System** that helps Iron Lady’s internal operations team to:
+A web-based **Internal Lead Management System** that helps the internal operations team to:
-- Track learner enquiries in one place
+- Manage learner enquiries in one place
-- Update lead status dynamically
+- Track and update lead status
-- Edit and manage learner details
+- Edit and delete learner details
 - Generate AI-assisted follow-up messages

 This solution reduces manual work and improves operational efficiency.